 Dr. McGrath's research has focussed on the clinical psychopharmacologic treatment of mood disorders, including anxiety and co-morbid substance use disorders such as alcoholism.

-Mental Health, Risk and Resilience, and Behavioral Health in children, adolescents and families affected by HIV Globally
+Mental Health, Risk and Resilience, and Behavioral Health (sexual and drug risk behavior, adherence to treatment) in children, adolescents and families affected by HIV globally

 Primary research interests: